Advertiser Disclosure

 Companion upgrades allow you to share the luxury with others.
 Image Credit: Alex Miller

-For example, if an Executive Platinum elite member is traveling with a companion on the same flight, the companion will be elevated to Executive Platinum priority for upgrades, regardless of whether the companion has status.
+For example, if an Executive Platinum member is traveling with a companion on the same flight, the companion is elevated to Executive Platinum priority for upgrades, regardless of whether the companion has status.
 An upgrade can be designated as either “split” or “no split” by speaking with an agent.
-If there is 1 seat available, a “split” upgrade would upgrade 1 person, but leave the other person in economy.
-If the upgrade is marked as “no split,” both upgraders will decline the upgrade, and the upgrade will move down on the list to the next eligible person.
+If there is 1 seat available, a “split” upgrade would upgrade 1 person but leave the other person in economy.
+If the upgrade is marked as “no split,” both upgraders decline the upgrade and the upgrade moves down on the list to the next eligible person.

 10 Ways To Secure an Upgrade (or Increase Your Chances) With American Airlines

-Securing an upgrade on American Airlines may be challenging.
-Upgrades are limited, and demand is high, but there are ways to increase your chances of an upgrade or secure a premium cabin ticket directly.
+Securing an upgrade on American Airlines may be challenging, as upgrades are limited and demand is high.
+But there are ways to increase your chances of an upgrade or secure a premium cabin ticket directly.

 With American AAdvantage Elite Status